-Database is one of the inevitable parts of a software application these days.
-It does not matter at all whether it is web or desktop, client server or peer to peer, enterprise or individual business, database is working at backend.
-Similarly, whether it is healthcare of finance, leasing or retail, mailing application or controlling spaceship, behind the scene a database is always in action.
+The database is one of the inevitable parts of a software application these days.
+It does not matter at all whether it is the web, desktop or mobile, client-server or peer to peer, enterprise or individual business; the database is working everywhere at the backend.
+Similarly, whether it is healthcare or finance, leasing or retail, mailing application or controlling a spaceship; a database is always in action behind the scene.

-Moreover, as the complexity of application increases the need of stronger and secure database emerges.
-In the same way, for the applications with high frequency of transactions (e.g. banking or finance application), necessity of fully featured DB Tool is coupled.
+Moreover, as the complexity of application increases, the need of stronger and secure database emerges.
+In the same way, for the applications with a high frequency of transactions (e.g. banking or finance application), the necessity of fully featured DB Tool is coupled.
+Nowadays, we have big data which is large and complex that the traditional databases can’t handle them.

-Currently, several database tools are available in the market e.g. MS-Access2010, MS SQL Server 2008 r2, Oracle 10g, Oracle Financial, MySQL, PostgreSQL, DB2 etc. All of these vary in cost, robustness, features and security.
+Currently, several database tools are available in the market e.g. MS-Access2016, MS SQL Server 2016, SQL server 2008 R2, Oracle 12c, Oracle Financial, MySQL, PostgreSQL, DB2, Toad, Admirer, etc. These tools vary in cost, robustness, features, and security.
 Each of these DBs possesses its own benefits and drawbacks.
 One thing is certain; a business application must be built using one of these or other DB Tools.

 C: Create – When user ‘Save’ any new transaction, ‘Create’ operation is performed.